 Microsoft Access lets you easily create databases to store and present your data in forms and reports.
-When starting, a database may be very simple and trivial, but over time, it may become more important as you add data, features, and even share it with others.
+When starting, a database may be very simple and trivial, but over time, it becomes more important as you add data, features, and even share it with others.
 It gains a life of its own and the overall design becomes critical.

 One of the most important architectural designs is splitting the database into a front-end and back-end database.
-This is how Access is designed to let you support multi-user databases and significantly simplify how you enhance the application over time.
+This is how Access is designed to let you support multi-user databases and simplify how you enhance the application over time.

 Here are some of the major reasons to use a split database architecture: